grafana/thema/docs/go-usage.md

 * [`Schema`](https://pkg.go.dev/github.com/grafana/thema#Schema): represents an individual schema from a lineage.
 Closed interface.
 * [`Instance`](https://pkg.go.dev/github.com/grafana/thema#Instance): represents data that's a valid instance of some schema from some lineage.
 Struct with hidden members.

 These directly represent three of the [core concepts](overview.md).
-All of these types are closed in order to ensure that a non-nil variable of the type is constructed in a manner that confers Thema's [guarantees](invariants.md).
+All of these types are closed in order to ensure that a non-nil variable of the type is constructed in a manner that is ready for use, and confers Thema's [guarantees](invariants.md).

 These types are connected through methods that represent their well-defined relations.
 You can look up a particular `Schema` from a `Lineage` by version number, or go from a `Schema` to its `Lineage`.
 An `Instance` can return its `Schema`, but that's a one-way trip - `Schema` do not keep an internal index of validated `Instance`s.
 The graph of connected objects is always limited to those associated with a single lineage.